 Cue the mindset work.

-Career takes up a big piece of your life.
+Your career takes up a big piece of your life.
 But when it flows naturally from who you are and fits into the life you want and need for yourself, it doesn’t feel like work.
 That’s because everything is in alignment.
-This is where true happiness and fulfillment lives.
+This is where true happiness and fulfillment live.